Skip to main content

 2. The Code of Practice

-• Working collaboratively: we to listen, share information and work collaboratively.
+• working collaboratively: we listen, share information and work collaboratively

 3. Rights-based approach

-3.5 CIW also makes an active offer, which includes providing Welsh speaking inspectors to engage with people where Welsh is their language of choice.
+CIW also makes an active offer by providing Welsh speaking inspectors to engage with people in Welsh, where this is their language of choice.
+This is about creating the right environment where children/people feel empowered and confident their needs will be met.

-4.2 We aim to work in collaboration with local authorities to support learning and improvement.
-Our starting point is to identify positive practice that delivers good outcomes for people.
-We will be unambiguous in what we find including strengths, areas for development and areas for priority action where improvement is required.
+Our starting point is to identify whether people achieve positive outcomes and what matters to them.
+We will be unambiguous in what we find including strengths and areas for improvement.
 We will share positive practice to support improvement across Wales.

-4.5 We will share the themes arising from our review of local authorities with Welsh Government policy colleagues to inform national policy.
-We will also examine how well policy intentions actually work in practice.
+We will share the themes arising from our review of local authorities with Welsh Government policy colleagues to inform national policy.
+We will also examine how well policy intentions work in practice.

 4.6 The four key principles of the 2014 Act form the foundation of our inspection and performance review activity: